Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

-- Remember to allocate resources to the campaign.
-No online marketing campaign should run on autopilot.
+- Remember to allocate resources to the campaign: No online marketing campaign should run on autopilot.
 To better cater to customers, tailor each ad campaign to the right audience and specifically outline the benefits and features of each product.
-To create effective and attractive ads, businesses need to allocate employees, time, and money.

-- Focus on the right metrics.
-To calculate the ROAS and to determine the effectiveness of each ad campaign and its Return On Investment (ROI), businesses need to analyse key metrics to determine what the conversion rate of each ad is, the number of sales that are generated, among other factors.
+- Focus on the right metrics: To calculate the ROAS and to determine the effectiveness of each ad campaign and its ROI, brands need to analyse key metrics to determine what the conversion rate of each ad is, the number of sales that are generated, among other factors.

 - Comparing like for like: Different affiliate types and placements may have different ROAS and this should be considered when analysing data.

 - Better define the rules and policies: In order to build a strong and better relationship with affiliate marketers and advertisers, brands should establish clear rules and policies.
 Establishing expectations early on will yield better results.